NachoCP/EmotiTuneOT/article/article.md

 In the past few weeks, I enrolled in a course by [ActiveLoop](https://learn.activeloop.ai/courses/langchain) (Thank Diego for the recommendation) to gain insights into Large Langauge Models (LLMs) and understand this burgeoning field better.
-In essence, Large Language Models is an advanced artificial intelligence system designed to understand and generate human-like text.
+In essence, a Large Language Model is an advanced artificial intelligence system designed to understand and generate human-like text.

 After completing the course, I delved into a specific lesson on constructing a